IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 These all depend on the previous steps in the test case.
-To keep track of such information, we store it in a *contract state*, which is the type parameter of the ContractModel_ class.
+To keep track of such information, we store it in a *contract state*, which is the type parameter of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class.
 (Note that this contract state is a part of the *model*, it may be quite different from the contract state in the implementation).
 In this case the contract state is the ``GameModel`` type, so let's complete its definition: